Triple Triad: Reception

 A writer for GameFan magazine wrote that he liked Triple Triad more than "most 32-bit puzzle games on console", including Tetris, saying that he had spent so many hours playing Triple Triad that he had forgotten to play the rest of the game.
 Samuel Roberts of PC Gamer, in a retrospective, wrote that the minigame's music was "ludicrously catchy", and that it enhanced the player's experience in a similar way as Gwent from The Witcher 3.
 Noting that the game got "pretty tactical", he said that he enjoyed the fact that people could share the enjoyment of a card game in an otherwise war-torn world.
 Calling it "the perfect minigame", he noted that it was as satisfying as a real-life trading card game would be.
 Andy Kelly of TheGamer wrote that it was the greatest minigame of all time, saying that they "don't get much better", and describing its music as a "ridiculous earworm".
 He noted that "there are so many layers to Triple Triad that calling it a minigame feels almost insulting", describing the Nintendo Switch as the perfect console for it.
 Andrea Shearon of the same publication described the minigame's FFXIV version as so addictive she stopped playing the game, saying she was "way too deep" into it.

 Tiago Manuel of Destructoid described Triple Triad as the best minigame in Final Fantasy history, summing it up as "the perfect companion to the quest at hand" and describing it as "the gold standard".
 Joshua Rivera of Kotaku called it "why I love card games", saying it was "incredibly rewarding to play" due to its seamless integration into the game's world.
 Saying that he never got into any physical card games during his youth, he stated that Triple Triad showed him how fun they could be, causing a love for "card games of all stripes".
-Matt Jarvis of Rock Paper Shotgun remarked that the lack of official Triple Triad physical decks was a "baffling exception to Square Enix squeezing every drop of merch money from its flagship series", forcing fans to play with fan-made decks.
+Matt Jarvis of Rock Paper Shotgun remarked that the lack of official Triple Triad physical decks was a "baffling exception to Square Enix squeezing every drop of merch money from its flagship series", forcing fans to play with fan-made decks, which are commonly sold on marketplaces like Etsy.
 He noted that fans regularly brought cards to conventions to play and trade.